Color in photography is a powerful tool to control the mood and grab the viewer’s attention.

 Orange and Blue Have the Highest Contrast

 Set your color wheel to grayscale.
-And see how orange and blue transform into shades of gray with the most recognizable contrast.
+See how orange and blue transform into shades of grey with the most recognisable contrast.

-This helps our brain to recognize objects with the smallest effort.
-Our brains love simplicity.
+This helps our brain to recognise objects with the smallest effort.
+Our minds love simplicity.

-Blue and orange are powerful colors even if used in a monochromatic color scheme.
-But include both in the same image and you’ll maximize the power of this combination.
+Blue and orange are dominant colors, even if used in a monochromatic color scheme.
+But include both in the same image, and you’ll maximise the power of this combination.

-The cold of the blue tones emphasizes the warmth of the orange ones.
+The cold of the blue tones emphasises the warmth of the orange ones.
 And vice versa.